benoit74/terraform-provider-azuread/docs/resources/conditional_access_policy.md

 * `sign_in_risk_levels` - (Optional) A list of sign-in risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
 * `user_risk_levels` - (Optional) A list of user risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
 * `users` - (Required) A `users` block as documented below, which specifies users, groups, and roles included in and excluded from the policy.
+* `client_applications` - (Required) An `client_applications` block as documented below, which specifies service principals included in and excluded from the policy.

 ---